Advocacy · Plug-In Solar

 Lightweight registration

-No-cost online device registration (proposed in Hawaii's HB 2486; standard in Germany) gives utilities the visibility they need for grid modeling — without the friction of full interconnection.
+No-cost online notification — used by Germany and now adopted by Maryland, Virginia, and the NC HB 1129 framework — gives utilities the visibility they need for grid modeling without the friction of full interconnection.

 Appliance classification